nmarley/blu/dev-notes.md

 ## TODO

+- [ ] remove hard-coded hashing algo and make it configurable -- also consider when changed, make sure new hashing algo doesn't conflict w/old, e.g. if sha3 is used then sha512, files shouldn't be considered "different" just b/c the hashes are different. if the old version was hashed sha512, that same algo should be used for any comparisons.

 - [ ] add a --verbose option to `list_files` which will show number of chunks a file has been broken into and the chunk size, maybe also whether it's been encrypted or not (but really this just depends on if a blob index exists ...)